-The QualityKick platform is set up in a scalable private cloud in Amazon AWS.
+The QualityKick platform is set up in a virtual private cloud (scalable) in Amazon AWS.

 It is a 3-tier platform, which basically means that the application servers, database servers and storage (files) are separated to make it possible to scale these out automatically when needed.